 If you’re familiar with the agile methodology, you know that every team has its own dynamic and approach to work.
 And the key to success?
 You know it already, it’s adaptation.

 From what I’ve gathered over the years, there are no general rules of getting familiar with your team – it all depends on your teammates.
-New project usually means a new team, so every time you start a project, you’ll probably have to come up with a fresh set of rules to define the type of relationship you want to have with them.
-My advice is to always go with a friendly approach – it has proven to give the best results, at least in my case.
-This means building a relationship with developers where you can openly tell them you found a bug and they’ll react positively to it.
+New project usually means a new team, so every time you start a project, you’ll probably have to come up with a fresh set of rules to define the type of the relationship you want to have with them.
+My advice is to always go with a friendly approach – it was proven to give the best results, at least in my case.
+This means building a relationship with the developers where you can openly tell them you found a bug and they’ll react positively to it.
 It also means reaching a level of comfort with the Product owners that allows you to openly discuss any issues and improvements.
 The Product owner should be your best friend on the project and believe in your approach – if you, for example, say it’s time for a release, they should trust your decision.
-Same goes with designers.
-I always include them into the implementation part of the project and if I see that some part of the design doesn’t make sense, I’ll challenge them.
+The same goes with the designers.
+I always include them in the implementation part of the project and if I see that some part of the design doesn’t make sense, I’ll challenge them.
 Don’t be afraid to speak up, it’s all part of the job.
 But as I said, always do it in a friendly way.

-When it comes to team dynamics, it’s also important to recognize the velocity of your team.
+When it comes to the team dynamics, it’s also important to recognize the velocity of your team.
 This will affect the QA process you’re trying to build with them, but also, the number of releases you have.
 For example, if your team works fast, it makes complete sense to have everyday releases.
 If not, once a week might be just enough.

 Every bug you report, you need to document in the tracking tool you’re using on the project, for multiple reasons: